Cheidy/Springboot-Residents-CRUD-App/README.md

 # Springboot-Residents-CRUD-App
-A personal project build for a sinple resident app
+A personal project build for a sinple resident app used to implement demo technologies